 (b) Neither the Board of Directors of Parent nor any committee thereof shall (i) withdraw or modify, or propose publicly to withdraw or modify, in a manner adverse to the Company, the adoption and approval by such Board of Directors or any such committee of this Agreement or the Merger or (ii) approve or recommend, or propose publicly to approve or recommend, any Parent Takeover Proposal.
-Notwithstanding the foregoing, at any time after the date hereof and prior to receipt of the Parent Stockholder Approval, (x) in response to a Parent Takeover Proposal which was not solicited by Parent, the Board of Directors of Parent may terminate this Agreement and cause Parent to enter into an agreement with respect to any Parent Superior Proposal, but only at a time that is after the second day following Parent's delivery to the Company of written notice advising the Company that the Board of Directors of Parent is prepared to accept a Parent Superior Proposal, specifying the material terms and conditions of such Parent Superior Proposal and identifying the person making such Parent Superior Proposal, and (y) the Board of Directors of Parent may withdraw or modify in a manner adverse to the Company its recommendation to Parent's stockholders that they give the Parent Stockholder Approval, but only if and to the extent that Parent's Board of Directors determines in good faith, after consultation with counsel and its financial advisors, that failing to take any such action could result in a breach of the fiduciary duties of Parent's Board of Directors.
-The term "Parent Superior Proposal" means a Parent Takeover Proposal that Parent's Board of Directors determines in good faith, after consultation with counsel and a financial advisor of nationally recognized reputation and taking into account all relevant material terms of such Parent Takeover Proposal and this Agreement (including any changes to this Agreement proposed by the Company in response to a Parent Takeover Proposal), is more favorable to the stockholders of Parent than the Merger and the other transactions contemplated by this Agreement.
+Notwithstanding the foregoing, at any time after the date hereof and prior to receipt of the Parent Stockholder Approval, (x) in response to a Parent Takeover Proposal which was not solicited by Parent, the Board of Directors of Parent may terminate this Agreement and cause Parent to enter into an agreement with respect to any Parent Superior Proposal, but only at a time that is after the second day following Parent's delivery to the Company of written notice advising the Company that the Board of Directors of Parent superior Proposal, specifying the material terms and conditions of such Parent Superior Proposal and identifying the person making such Parent Superior Proposal, and (y) the Board of Directors of Parent may utilitate that Parent's Board of Directors determines in good faith, after consultation with counsel and its financial advisors, that failing to take any such action could result in a breach of Directors determines in good faith, after consultation with counsel and its financial advisors of Parent Takeover Proposal that Parent's Board of Directors determines in good faith, after consultation with counsel and a financial advisor of nationally recognized reputation and taking into account all relevant material terms of such Parent Takeover Proposal and this Agreement (including any changes to this Agreement proposed by the Company in response to a Parent Takeover Proposal), is more favorable to the stockholders of Parent than the Merger and the other transactions contemplated by this Agreement.